BoltzmannBrain/Robotics-Toolbox/README.md

 Path Planning Search Algorithms
 ========

 Included are four algorithms for mobile robot path planning, specifically designed for multiobjective optimization (MOO) problems.
-They are written for use with the MATLAB Robotics Toolbox: http://www.petercorke.com/Toolbox_software.html
+They are written for use with the MATLAB Robotics Toolbox (RTB): http://www.petercorke.com/Toolbox_software.html.
+The Navigation.m file here is to be used instead of the RTB implementation in order to accomodate the algorithms below.

 A*MOO: A* search algorithm for MOO path planning